michaeljosephroddy/connect-five-game/README.md

 ### Client

-the client application is a Java class named Client.
+The client application is a Java class named Client.
 The client prompts the player for input and requests the game logic from the server usnig Java's HTTP Client.

 - At anytime you can check the status of the game by entering "check-status" in the console.
 This command will check and return the current game status and game state. (will be useful after a player makes a move).
 - At any time a client can leave the game by entering "quit" in the console.
 This will remove the player from the game and the game will end.